 However, studies have shown that fasting people tend to increase their calorie intake during the month of Ramadan.
 Muslims, especially those living in Islamic regions, tend to socialize and eat out in social gatherings more often between sunset and sunrise the next day.

-As the Islamic lunar calendar is eleven days shorter than the solar Gregorian calendar, Ramadan shifts every year earlier by eleven days.
-In 2019, Ramadan is calculated to take place from May 6th to June 5th.
+As the Islamic lunar calendar is eleven days shorter than the solar Gregorian calendar, Ramadan shifts every year and is earlier by eleven days.
+In 2020, Ramadan is calculated to take place from April 24th to May 23rd.
 The length of the fasting day varies from location to location, depending on the latitude of each location.
-This year Ramadan will take place during the summer of the northern hemisphere, resulting in long fasting hours in northern regions and shorter fasting hours in the southern hemisphere.
+This year, Ramadan will take place during the spring of the northern hemisphere, resulting in longer fasting hours in northern regions and shorter fasting hours in the southern hemisphere.

-In the Middle Eastern and North African region school, business and working hours are traditionally reduced.
-People spend more time being with their families, going to their mosque, praying, and other religious duties like reading the Quran.
-However, Ramadan is prime time for TV consumption, as viewing increases by a significant amount.
+In the Middle Eastern and North African region, school, business, and working hours are traditionally reduced.
+People spend more time at home with their families, going to their mosque, praying, and other religious duties such as reading the Quran.
+However, Ramadan is also prime time for TV consumption, as viewing increases by a significant amount.
 Major new TV series and films are released during this month, which also affects advertisement sales and prices.
-After the Hajj pilgrimage, Ramadan is the period that sees the largest number of pilgrims going to Mecca.